Haima Aishang: Overview

-Haima Aishang EV160 (approx. from May 2015 to May 2017)
+Haima Aishang EV160 (From May 2015 to May 2017)

 The Haima Aishang EV160 is the battery electric vehicle version of the Haima Aishang city car.
 The Haima Aishang EV debuted during the 2015 Shanghai Auto Show in April 2015.
-The Haima Aishang EV was powered by a 28hp electric motor, equipped with an 18.2 kWh battery, with a range of 160km at a constant speed of 60 km/h (according to a Chinese standard), and a top speed of 102km/hr.
+The Haima Aishang EV was powered by a 28 hp electric motor, equipped with an 18.2 kWh battery, with a range of 160 km at a constant speed of 60 km/h (according to a Chinese standard), and a top speed of 102 km/h.

-Haima Aishang EV200 (approx. from May 2017 to May 2019)
+Haima Aishang EV200 (From May 2017 to May 2019)

 The Haima Aishang EV200 is some sort of hardware update to its predecessor EV160, shipping with revisions and improvements.
 The motor power of the electric drive had been increased to 40 kW which corresponds to 54 hp.
 The battery got a charging capacity of 21 kWh.
-The range is 202 kilometers at a constant speed of 60 km/hr (according to a Chinese standard).
+The range is 202 kilometers at a constant speed of 60 km/h (according to a Chinese standard).
 The top speed remained the same.
 The model was unveiled in mid-2016, and was introduced into the Chinese market in May 2017.
 The price had been at 103,800 yuan.

 As of 2018, the Haima Aishang EV is the only available option still on the market after the discontinuation of the petrol powered Haima Aishang city car.

-Haima Aishang EV (approx. since May 2019?)
+Haima Aishang EV (Since May 2019)

-Approximately since May 2019 (?) the Haima Aishang EV is being offered in three variants, all differing in the charging capacity of the Li-ion battery.
-The entry variant is offered with a battery charging capacity of 26.1 kWh at an entry price of possibly 99,800 yuan (?).
-The other two variants are offered, one with a battery charging capacity of 34.05 kWh combined with an ordinary steering wheel and the other with a battery charging capacity of 32.54 kWh combined with a multifunction steering wheel, the last two of which being listed at the same high price (which could translate into an arithmetically calculated price of 116,490 yuan (?) if the last two variants are offered in China at all – those two variants might be or might not be subjected to serve as export variants only, to be sent outside of China).
+Approximately since May 2019 as the Haima Aishang EV is being offered in three variants, all differing in the charging capacity of the Li-ion battery.
+The entry variant is offered with a battery charging capacity of 26.1 kWh at an entry price of possibly 99,800 yuan.
+The other two variants are offered, one with a battery charging capacity of 34.05 kWh combined with an ordinary steering wheel and the other with a battery charging capacity of 32.54 kWh combined with a multifunction steering wheel, the last two of which being listed at the same high price (which could translate into an arithmetically calculated price of 116,490 yuan if the last two variants are offered in China at all – those two variants might be or might not be subjected to serve as export variants only, to be sent outside of China).